 A 529 plan lets you save tax-free for your child’s college education.
 Because it’s an investment account, money you deposit will grow at about 7% a year over the years you’ll be saving.
 That means if you deposit just $200 when your child is 5 years old, by the time she heads to college, your money will have more than doubled, and she’ll have about $500 to pick up everything she needs.
 Think about what depositing $200 a month will yield over 18 years!

-4. $100 to Make Their First Financial Mistake
+4. The Opportunity to Make a Financial Mistake

 Take full advantage of this moment when it happens by sitting down with your child and asking him questions about his mistake.
 Was the purchase worth it?
 How could he have avoided this situation?
 What will he do next time to prepare for contingencies?
 Consider that $100 you just spent as education for your child.
 Just resist the urge to jump in and fix things–then the lesson will be lost.